Editor's Note: This review is part of the Mtbr All Mountain Helmet Shootout.

 The Bell Stoker is one of the surprise gems of this Helmet Shootout.
 It wins by sticking to core values and carefully choosing what NOT to offer.

 By making all the right choices, the Stoker comes out with a simple yet attractive and functional helmet.
 It ventilates suprisingly well and it is 328 grams light and only $70.

 Fit, Pads and Retention System

-Continue to page 2 for more on the Bell Super and a full photo gallery »
+Continue reading for more on the Bell Stoker and the full photo gallery.

 Goggle and Glasses Compatibility